Table of Contents

 are non-volatile.

-Vivek is a Senior Embedded Engineer at Robert Bosch.
-He has been working on Embedded Systems for the past 10 years.
-He loves to share his knowledge and train those who are interested.
+Hi, I’m Vivek, a Senior Embedded Innovation Specialist.
+I have been working on Embedded Systems and IoT for the past 11 years.
+I love to share my knowledge and train those who are interested.
 Nerdyelectronics.com was started out of this interest.
+You can read my full profile in this link.